project-planton/gitlab-kubernetes-pulumi-module/README.md

 ## Pulumi Integration

-This module is built using Pulumi's Go SDK, providing deep integration with Kubernetes.
-The module processes the `GitlabKubernetes` API resource and provisions the necessary Kubernetes components based on the declarative specification provided in the YAML file.
-Pulumi ensures that changes to the API resource are automatically applied to the infrastructure, simplifying updates and scaling operations.
+The module is built on top of Pulumi’s Go SDK, providing deep integration with Kubernetes.
+It processes the `GitlabKubernetes` API resource and translates it into the necessary Kubernetes resources, such as services, namespaces, and ingress configurations.
+Pulumi manages the lifecycle of the resources, ensuring that the GitLab deployment can be easily updated, scaled, or removed by modifying the API resource YAML file.

 ### Key Pulumi Components

-1. **Kubernetes Provider**: The module sets up the Kubernetes provider using the `kubernetes_cluster_credential_id` provided in the API resource, ensuring that all resources are created within the correct cluster.
+1. **Kubernetes Provider**: The module configures the Kubernetes provider using the `kubernetes_cluster_credential_id` provided in the API resource, ensuring that all resources are deployed in the correct Kubernetes cluster.

-2. **Namespace Management**: A Kubernetes namespace is automatically created or reused, based on the `metadata.name` field, isolating the GitLab resources from other workloads within the cluster.
+2. **Namespace Management**: The module creates a Kubernetes namespace for the GitLab deployment or reuses an existing namespace if specified, providing isolation for GitLab from other resources in the cluster.

-3. **Kubernetes Services**: The module creates Kubernetes services that expose GitLab, either within the cluster or externally, based on the provided configuration.
+3. **Kubernetes Services**: The module provisions a Kubernetes service to expose the GitLab instance either within the cluster or externally, depending on the configuration.

-4. **Ingress Configuration**: If enabled, ingress is set up to expose GitLab to external traffic.
-The module supports defining custom hostnames and TLS certificates for secure access.
+4. **Ingress Configuration**: If ingress is enabled, the module configures ingress resources to expose GitLab to external traffic.
+This includes support for custom hostnames and TLS certificates to secure access.

-5. **Port-Forwarding**: For cases where ingress is disabled, the module generates port-forwarding commands to allow secure local access to GitLab via `kubectl`.
-This ensures developers can interact with GitLab without exposing it to external networks.
+5. **Port-Forwarding**: For cases where ingress is disabled, the module outputs port-forwarding commands, allowing developers to access the GitLab instance locally using `kubectl`.

-6. **Resource Requests and Limits**: Users can define resource requests and limits for GitLab’s container, controlling the CPU and memory allocation.
-This ensures that GitLab operates efficiently within the available cluster resources.
+6. **Resource Management**: The module allows developers to specify resource requests and limits for GitLab, ensuring that the deployment is appropriately sized for the workload.

-7. **Output Management**: After deployment, the module exports key details of the infrastructure, including:
+7. **Output Management**: After the deployment, the module exports critical information such as:
    - The namespace where GitLab is deployed.
-   - The service name used to access GitLab within the Kubernetes cluster.
+   - The service name for accessing GitLab within the Kubernetes cluster.
-   - Port-forwarding commands for accessing GitLab locally when ingress is disabled.
+   - Port-forwarding commands to access GitLab when ingress is disabled.
    - Internal and external endpoints for accessing GitLab.
-   - Ingress endpoints (if enabled) for accessing GitLab from outside the cluster.
+   - Ingress endpoint (if enabled) for external access to GitLab.

 ## Status and Monitoring

-All outputs from the Pulumi deployment are stored in the `status.stackOutputs` field.
-These outputs provide essential information for monitoring and accessing the GitLab instance, including service names, port-forwarding commands, and ingress endpoints.
-This ensures that all critical details about the deployment are easily accessible for ongoing management.
+The outputs from the Pulumi deployment are captured in the `status.stackOutputs` field.
+These outputs include details about the Kubernetes service, ingress endpoints, and port-forwarding commands.
+This information provides an easy way for administrators and developers to monitor the status of the GitLab deployment and access critical information for managing the instance.

 ## Conclusion

-The `gitlab-kubernetes-pulumi-module` offers a streamlined and powerful way to deploy GitLab in Kubernetes clusters.
-By adopting a declarative approach and leveraging Pulumi’s infrastructure-as-code capabilities, this module simplifies the provisioning, management, and scaling of GitLab.
-Whether for small or large-scale deployments, this module ensures that GitLab is deployed consistently, securely, and efficiently across different environments.
+The `gitlab-kubernetes-pulumi-module` simplifies the process of deploying and managing GitLab within Kubernetes clusters.
+By leveraging Planton Cloud's unified API structure and Pulumi's infrastructure-as-code capabilities, the module ensures that GitLab is consistently deployed across different environments.
+With built-in support for resource customization, ingress configuration, and secure access options, this module offers flexibility and control for deploying GitLab in both development and production environments.